SecureSECO/searchSECO-miner/README.md

 npm i
 npm run update
 ```
-Then use the following command to run the miner for Windows:
+Build the miner for the target operating sytem:
 ```
+npm run build-win
+or
-npm run start-win
+npm run build-unix
 ```
-For Unix:
+Then run the miner with a specified command:
 ```
+npm run start
-npm run start-unix
+npm run check -- [URL]
 ```
-When running the start command, the verbosity can be specified by adding `-- -V [verbosity_number]` at the end of the command.
-After the start command has been run, the miner will automatically scrape github and upload hashes.
-The hash count the miner has uploaded can be viewed in the DAO.
-This is also the place where rewards can be claimed.
 #### Verbosity
 The miner can be set to be more or less verbose.
+Each command can be suffixed with a `--verbose [VERBOSITY]` flag.
 The specific verbosity values are listed below.
 - `1`: Silent.
 Only `[INFO]` messages are shown
 - `2`: Errors only
 - `3`: Errors and warnings only